Balotech1/alx-system_engineering-devops/0x00-shell_basics/README.md

 Script that delete a file in a directory
 Script that delete a directory in directoiry
-Script that changes the working directory to the previous one Script that list hidden files and in parent directory
+Script that changes the working directory to the previous one Script that list hidden files and in parent directory Script that prints out file type